danialgoodwin/dev/cheat-sheets/bpmn-io-cheat-sheet.md

 ### How to create a custom renderer

-### How to get a list of all componenets/elements in the BPMN diagram
+### How to get a list of all components in the BPMN diagram

     import { is } from 'bpmn-js/lib/util/ModelUtil'